mainmatter/mainmatter.com/blog/_posts/2019-04-05-april-monthly-update.md

 ![EmberFestEU](/images/posts/2019-04-05-april-monthly-update/ember-fest-logo.png)

 Also, we've been busy behind the scenes getting ready for this year's [EmberFestEU](https://emberfest.eu/).
-Early bird tickets are going on sale soon so keep an eye on the [twitter](https://twitter.com/EmberFest) for more news.
+We have booked the venue and will announce the host city soon - there are some hints on the website already though so go see whether you can find them.
+Early bird tickets are going on sale soon so keep an eye on the [twitter](https://twitter.com/EmberFest) for more news as well.

 #### Meetups